Westpac Outstanding Women Award: Sponsorship

 Westpac Papua New Guinea, a subsidiary of Westpac Banking Corporation of Australia, is the primary sponsor and organizer of the award.

 Other companies have joined in sponsoring one or more awards over the years.
 Typically, these companies contribute cash to sponsor a prize for the finalist in each category, which supports those finalists in continuing their work.

+Nominations

+The WOW Awards extend a call for nominations each year, and filed an average of 70-80 nominations annually.
+Nominations for the 2026 Westpac Outstanding Women Awards opens in March.
+All nominations are to be submitted online via the Westpac Outstanding Women Awards webpage.

 Selection of recipients

-The WOW Awards extend a call for nominations each year, and filed an average of 70-80 nominations annually.
 In 2016, there were over 100 nominations.
 From among these nominations, a judging panel composed of representatives from Westpac, high-level sponsors, and the community picks a first round of finalists.
 Judges interview each finalist to assess their: capacity to lead, influence, and inspire others in pursuit of challenging goals; record of operating with integrity and good governance; achievement in appropriate areas, such as school, sports, or professional activities; and personal and professional values.
 Ultimately, the panel selects one finalist per category, and from among these nominees select the overall Westpac Outstanding Woman Awardee.